whirlp00l/RCS/README.md

 5.To use tablet client, you need to modify `rcsIonic\www\js\services.js` there is a `var baseUrl='someurl'` as your RCS server address, e.g `localhost:1337`

-6.Reg a manager account and a employee account to enjoy!
+6.Reg a manager account and an employee account to enjoy!